jasonmar08/jasonmar08/README.md

 ![Welcome Banner](https://user-images.githubusercontent.com/107519645/187530023-12310a00-3630-40a6-87f5-2578b8ed4f1b.jpeg)

-### As a software engineer with a background collaborating in biological sciences and healthcare, I find satisfaction in empathetic work that incorporates evidence-based solutions and transparent set goals.
+### As a 💻 software engineer 💻 with a background collaborating in 🧪 biological sciences and healthcare 🧬, I find satisfaction in empathetic work that incorporates evidence-based solutions and transparent set goals.
 I frequently challenge myself to update my repertoire of technical practices with the latest advancements in science and tech, while applying these skills to a personalized proposal that prioritizes the individual needs of clients. ###

 <!--
 **jasonmar08/jasonmar08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.